 On the positive side, Henry’s craftsmen matched The Frontier’s foregrip and buttstock color/staining extremely well.

 Though perfectly attached to the stock, the plastic end plate doesn’t feel “frontier” to me.
-A matching aluminum end plate would be a better choice.
+A receiver-matching alloy end plate would be a better choice.

 On the firing line at the range, I flipped The Frontier upside-down (muzzle pointed up and outwards) and removed the magazine tube rod to uncover the loading port — after unlocking it from the standard steel magazine tube with slight pressure and a quick counter-clockwise turn.